Skip to content

 A: Arena eventing takes place in a controlled arena, does not include a dressage phase, and the cross country phase will lead straight on from the show jumping with no break in between.

-If Arena Eventing sounds like the perfect event for you and your horse, why not take part in the National Arena Eventing Championships – with qualifiers held across the country and your chance to join us at Eland Lodge for the finals.
+If Arena Eventing sounds like the perfect event for you and your horse, why not take part in the National Arena Eventing Championships – with Arena Eventing Qualifiers held across the country and your chance to join us at Eland Lodge for the finals.

 Prev Post